Nkwenti-Severian-Ndongtsop/Automated_Backup_Recovery/README.md

 To achieve this successfully, you need the following :

-- clone this repository
+- To clone this repository
 - Multipass instance
-- Docker container
+- A running docker container

 You can install your multipass and run an instance using
 ```sh